danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 Validation result for input resource:
 ```
 dbug: Fhir.Anonymizer.Core.Validation.ResourceValidator[0]
-      The input is non-conformant with FHIR specification: Element with min. cardinality 1 cannot be null for Slot.StartElement.
+      The input of resource ID 3 is non-conformant with FHIR specification: Element with min. cardinality 1 cannot be null for StartElement in Slot.
 ```

 Anonymized output resource: